plural-activism/plural-pride-walk/slides.md

 ---
 ![bg](img/memes/queerjoyquote.png)
 <!--
 I understand that there are folks that would rather see the focus "political messages" than to party.
 I think they are missing the point.
 We as plurals as well as LGBTQ+ peeps live in a world in there we still have to apologize for our existance.
 And that is the best case.
-In this world, celebrating yaself, being happy with who ya are and enjoying things that others can do without bounderies, is an act of resistance.
+In this world, celebrating ya&self, being happy with who ya& are and enjoying things that others can do without bounderies, is an act of resistance.

 That being said, I wasn't really able to give away any of my stuff.
 Turns out that in an ocean of colours, a single Plural flag just doesn't get noticed.
 -->